iTwin/itwinjs-core/test-apps/imodel-transformer/README.md

 ### isolating bad elements

-You can pass a comma-separated list of element ids to the `--isolateElements` (such as `id1,id2`) to transform to the specified target a filtered iModel containing only the path to and child subtrees of the given elements/models specified by the given ids.
+You can pass a comma-separated list of element ids to the `--isolateElements` (such as `id1,id2`) to transform to the specified target a filtered iModel containing only the path to the given elements/models specified by the given ids.
 This can be useful to create smaller reproduction iModels with less data that still contain problematic elements.
+You can also isolate the entire subtrees of these elements by using `--isolateTrees` instead of `--isolateElements`.